 Do I really need a vaccination?

 Yellow fever is one of a few mandatory vaccinations and may be a requirement if you are travelling to or from a country with a declared presence of yellow fever.
-Australians returning home from a yellow fever endemic country are required to show a vaccination certificate (for travellers over 1 year of age) if they are arriving from countries with risk of yellow fever transmission, and for travellers having transited more than 12 hours through an airport of a country with risk of yellow fever transmission, excluding Galápagos Islands in Ecuador, the island of Tobago and limited to Misiones Province in Argentina.
+Australia's entry requirement for travellers arriving from a yellow fever endemic country are: a yellow fever vaccination certificate is required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission (with the exception of Galápagos Islands in Ecuador) and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission (with the same exception as mentioned above).

 Who can provide me with a yellow fever vaccination?